httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Abuse Detection
 A user agent that tracks access to active fingerprinting information SHOULD consider emission of Client Hints headers similarly to the way it would consider access to the equivalent API.

-User agents which track abuse through forensic means can observe HTTP responses to requests containing Client Hints, and their variance based on those hints.
-Origins which opt-in but don't vary their responses are likely using that information for nefarious purposes.
+User agents which detect abuse through forensic means can observe HTTP responses to requests containing Client Hints, and their variance based on those hints.
+Origins which opt-in to Client Hints but don't vary any of their responses accordingly are likely using that information for nefarious purposes.

 # IANA Considerations